Kicksaw-Consulting/simple-mockforce/README.md

 # Usage

-To patch calls to the Salesforce API and instead interact with the "virtual" Salesforce instance provided by this library, add the following:
+To patch calls to the Salesforce API and instead interact with the "virtual" Salesforce organization provided by this library, add the following:

 ```python
 import os